isomerpages/govtech-stp/_reciprocal-green-lane/00c-rgl-terms-and-conditions.md

 ## **Reciprocal Green Lane(RGL) Terms & Conditions**

-Please click on the relevant links below for more information about the RGL
+Please click on the relevant links below for more information about the RGL Terms and Conditions.

 <table>
 <thead>